gh-cli-for-education/gh-education/docs/src/practicas/extended-egg-interpreter.md

 Here we have added the `specialForm` `scope()` that with no arguments returns the current scope.

-That when executed produces this output:
+When executed, `examples/eval.egg ` produces this output:

 ```js
 ➜  egg-oop-parser-solution git:(master) ✗ bin/egg examples/eval